Corfu: Tomb of Menecrates

 The Tomb of Menecrates or Monument of Menecrates is an Archaic cenotaph in Corfu, built around 600 BC in the ancient city of Korkyra (or Corcyra).
 The tomb and the funerary sculpture of a lion were discovered in 1843 during demolition works by the British Army who were demolishing a Venetian fortress in the location of Garitsa hill in Corfu.
 The tomb is dated to the 6th century BC.

-The lion is dated at the end of the 7th century BC and it is one of the earliest funerary lions ever found.
+The lion is dated to the end of the 7th century BC.
+It is one of the earliest funerary lions ever found.
 The tomb and the lion were found in an area which was part of the necropolis of ancient Korkyra, which was discovered by the British army at the time.
 According to an Ancient Greek inscription found on the grave, the tomb was a monument built by the ancient Korkyreans in honour of their proxenos (ambassador) Menecrates, son of Tlasios, from Oeiantheia.
 Menecrates was the ambassador of ancient Korkyra to Oeiantheia, modern day Galaxidi or Ozolian Locris, and he was lost at sea.
-In the inscription it is also mentioned that the brother of Menecrates, Praximenes, had arrived from Oeiantheia to assist the people of Korkyra in building the monument to his brother.
+The inscription also mentions that the brother of Menecrates, Praximenes, had arrived from Oeiantheia to assist the people of Korkyra in building the monument to his brother.

 Other archaeological sites

-In Cassiope, the only other city of ancient importance, its name is still preserved by the village of Kassiopi, and there are some rude remains of building on the site; but the temple of Zeus Cassius for which it was celebrated has totally disappeared.
+In Cassiope, the only other city of ancient importance, its name is still preserved by the village of Kassiopi, and there are some rude remains of buildings on the site.
+Still, the temple of Zeus Cassius, for which it was celebrated, has totally disappeared.

 Castles

-The castles of Corfu, located at strategic points on the island helped defend the island from many invaders and they were instrumental in repulsing repeated Turkish invasions, making Corfu one of the few places in Greece never to be conquered by the Ottomans.
+The castles of Corfu, located at strategic points on the island, helped defend it against many invaders and were instrumental in repulsing repeated Turkish invasions, making Corfu one of the few places in Greece never to be conquered by the Ottomans.

 Palaio Frourio

 Palaio Frourio south elevation.
-The Venetian built moat is on the left and the Doric style St. George's Church built by the British can be seen in the background on the right.
+The Venetian-built moat is on the left, and the Doric-style St. George's Church, built by the British, can be seen in the background on the right.